codio-c5/C5-Development/.guides/content/-Applied-Cryptography-5d9f.md

 - Digital Signature

-## The Five Tenets of Cybersecurity
+## The Five Tenets of Information Security

 The field of cybersecurity is about supporting secure digital communications.
 Secure communications requires that each of these tenets is met.